- Rowing Trips

 Our third row further explores the canals and waterways in the vicinity of the English Rowing Club.
 All this rowing is working up an appetite.
 When we row the boats home to the English Rowing Club, waiting for us is a traditional lunch, prepared by the club’s cook.
 She cooks for the national team, so there will be lots of very, very good food.
 Before we might be tempted to nap, Svetlana will guide us through the history and museums of the club, giving us lots of insights into the traditions and culture of rowing.
 A bit of a relaxing afternoon before a visit to the Church of the Saviour on the Blood.
 This is another iconic and historic building, and one that graces the cover of many guidebooks.
 We will learn the reason for the unusual name as well as appreciating the architectural charms and details.
 Dinner on your own tonight.

-Today may be departure for some, but we hope that most of you will also enjoy our country rowing add-on.
-With this tour extension, you will have experienced the diversity and contrasts of modern Russia.
-We leave St. Petersburg this morning heading towards the Volhov River.
+Today we leave the city for the country, to truly experience the diversity and contrasts of modern Russia.
+We leave St. Petersburg in the morning heading towards the Volhov River.
 We will break up the journey with a visit to Staray Ladoga, the old fortress built in the 15th and 16th centuries on the shores of Lake Ladoga.
 There is a delightful wooden church inside the fortress, perhaps overshadowed by the beautiful 12th century church of St. George with its magnificent frescos.
 After a fortifying lunch, we will explore the Volhov River.
 Our accommodation tonight is by the shores of the lake, in a forest – you will stay in cozy wooden cottages.

 We will row as long as we want before packing up and loading the boats on the trailer.
-On our way back we may stop at a new museum presenting the seige of Leningrad during WW II.
-But we will be sure to arrive in plenty of time to enjoy our farewell BBQ at Anna’s cottage or dacha.
-You can snooze on the bus back to the edge of the city, where we will overnight in a hotel near the airport – perfect for those early morning departures.
+With a full day, we have a chance for a farm visit plus perhaps a stop at a new museum presenting the seige of Leningrad during WW II.
+But we will be sure to leave plenty of time to enjoy our farewell BBQ at Anna’s cottage or dacha.

-A fond farewell and departure from this spectacular, dazzling city.
+Breakfast and travel back to the city, perhaps direct to the airport for afternoon departures.
+A fond farewell to this spectacular, dazzling city.
 Cross St. Petersburg rowing tour off your bucket list.